Call Center Workforce Management Guide

 Bear in mind that forecasts must be updated continually until the schedule goes live.
 Accuracy is key.
 Without precise input from the other organizational units, the role of the contact center is relegated to little more than a goalkeeper – or worse, a firefighter.

 Sometimes, situations escalate rapidly.
 Here, flexibility in forecasting is crucial.
 Forecasts are worthless if you’re unable to alter schedules in real-time.
-Most WFM forecasting capabilities today factor in exceptions – campaign periods, holidays, training, and the like – to calculate the impact on the contact center operation, for instance, meeting, training and break schedules.
+Most WFM forecasting capabilities today factor in exceptions – campaign periods, holidays, training, and the like – to calculate the impact on the contact center.

 Advanced WFM solutions offer a “what-if” scenario tool to help gauge changes in the workload (described later).
 Remember, your output is only as good as your input.
 Effective teamwork between affected organizational units and the WFM team commonly results in higher forecasting accuracy.

 “What-if” scenario tools offered by some WFM solutions are exceptionally useful for contact center managers.
-It allows planners to visualize what would happen to service levels before a planned event takes place.
+They allow planners to visualize what would happen to service levels before a planned event takes place.
 Planners can experiment with scenarios without risking operations in the contact center.
-These scenarios give answers to, for example, how the workload would be impacted in the event:
+These scenarios give answers to, for example, how the workload would be impacted should any of these occur:

 time